rafapauwels/transaction-auth/README.md

 If you wish to keep the built instance in your local docker be sure to remove the `--rm` tag from the command above.

-### Local
+### **Local**

 The local method for running the project needs only a working JRE.

-To start the service you need either to build the project and enter the *target/uberjar* directory **OR** enter the docker folder, which contains a built artifact.
+To start the service you need either to build the project and enter the *target/uberjar* directory **OR** enter the *docker* folder, which contains a built artifact.

 Once in the correct folder run
 ```
 $ java -jar transaction-authorization-1.0.0-SNAPSHOT-standalone.jar
 ```

+This will start the server and displayed on your terminal the exposed port alongside with your ip and startup information provided by http-kit.

+---
-## Consuming the service
+## **Consuming the service**

 The endpoints created by this service are